 Canada by Design team member Lindsay skiing in Jasper

-We'd be remiss to write an article on winter vacations in Canada and not include the Ski Safari with Rockies and Whistler package.
-Combining some of the country's absolute best mountains, you'll shred the slopes of world-class ski resorts in Banff and Jasper National Parks, spend a night on VIA Rail and discover why Whistler is North America's favorite ski resort.
+We'd be remiss to write an article on winter vacations in Canada and not include the Canadian Rockies Ski Safari package.
+Combining some of the country's absolute best mountains, you'll shred the slopes of world-class ski resorts in Banff and Jasper National Parks, plus enjoy other winter activities like ice climbing, heli snowshoeing, ice skating and sleigh rides.

-Skiiers enjoying a day on the slopes in Whistler.
-Image Credit: Tourism Whistler
+Skiiers enjoying a day on the slopes in the Rockies.
+Image Credit: Travel Alberta

 Travel Expert Tip: Save yourself the trouble of lugging around extra equipment and instead rent your gear while you're here!
 We make things really easy for families by including ski school, lift passes, rentals and non-ski activities.
 On this trip there's something for everyone!